Skip to content

 There will be little + icons in code fragments.
 You can click on those for more detailed information as to what is happening in that particular line.

-The container uses types and annotations to define services and the discover dependencies between them.
-This results in self-contained
+The container uses types and annotations to define dependencies and discover relationships between them.
+This results in self-contained definitions without having to create factories for every dependency.

 🐍 KeyValueStore